crowebird/js_classes/README.md

 ### Extending
 When extending, simply call extend on a class that was created with js_class.extend.

-Any public method that is overloaded will have access to a _super function which will call the parent function.
+Any public method that is overwritten will have access to a _super function which will call the parent function.

 ```javascript
 var Animal = js_classes.extend(function() {